macports/macports-guide/guide/adoc/README.md

   However, nested tables are in fact supported by AsciiDoc, so this can be rescued with manual work.

+* Remove trailing whitespace
+  docbookrx leaves some trailing whitespace at the end of lines.
+  This should be cleaned up after the conversion.

 * Rewrite internals-hier.adoc
   None of the original hierarchy could be converted.
 Rewrite this section in AsciiDoc (and maybe also merge it with porthier.7 in base?).